Printer Buying Guide: Choose the Perfect Printer for Your Needs

 Learning About Laser Printers

 A laser printer works by using light to beam an image of the text or photo that is being printed onto a rotating drum.
 The transmitted image attracts toner and the rotating drum transfers the image to the paper.
-The process generates heat and the ink is baked into the paper and dries almost instantly resulting crisp, smudge-free results.
+The process generates heat and the ink is baked into the paper and dries almost instantly, resulting in crisp, smudge-free results.
 Although generally more expensive than inkjets, the toner costs of using a laser printer can be more economical in a heavy-use environment than an inkjet, depending on the model chosen.

 Laser printers produce professional-quality documents, colorful spreadsheets and high-end graphics; however, they don't produce the same quality for photo printing as an inkjet or dedicated photo printer.
+That said, laser printers remain a great choice for high-volume printing because they produce pages faster than inkjet printers, and it takes so little time for printed laser pages to dry.

 Are Photo Printers Worth It?